-Other assets: Other assets includes a beneficial interest in life insurance policies contributed to the Foundation and the Foundation is the owner of these policies.
+Other assets: Other assets include a beneficial interest in life insurance policies contributed to the Foundation and the Foundation is the owner of these policies.
 These gifts are recorded at current cash surrender values.
-The cash surrender value of these policies was \$44,679 at June 30, 2023 and 2022.
+The cash surrender value of these policies was \$44,011 and \$44,679 as of June 30, 2024 and 2023, respectively.